 A climate zone is based on the climate conditions of a certain region.
-This includes a region’s season, temperature, amount of precipitation, type of precipitation, and humidity.
+This includes its season, temperature, amount of precipitation, type of precipitation, and humidity.
 The same major factors that determine a region’s climate also determine its climate zone.
 The vegetation present in a region, as well as its condition and state, is reflective of the area’s climate zone.
 It is possible to determine the climate zone of a specific area by observing its vegetation, regardless of if the area is experiencing unusual weather at the time.
 As vegetation is determined by a region’s climate, the type of vegetation that grows in a region can also be used to define its climate zone.

-Generally, in both the Northern and Southern Hemispheres, all areas across all continents located in similar latitudes and in similar positions belong to the same type of climate zone.
+Generally, in both the Northern and Southern Hemispheres, all areas across all continents located at similar latitudes and positions belong to the same type of climate zone.
 A single exception to this rule is the climate zones referred to as the continental climates.
 These climate zones are absent in the Southern Hemisphere’s higher latitudes, as landmasses in the Southern Hemispheres are not large enough to create a continental climate.

 The world’s climate zones are most commonly classified using the Koppen classification system.
-In this system, regions are sorted into climate zones according to temperature, amount of precipitation, and when precipitation happens over a year.
+In this system, regions are sorted into climate zones according to temperature, precipitation, and when precipitation happens over a year.
 The Koppen classification system classifies the world’s climate zones into five major climate groups.
-Each group is assigned a capital letter from A to E and further subdivided into subcategories.
+Each group is assigned a capital letter from A to E and subdivided into subcategories.
 A few examples of the subgroups include forest (f), monsoon (m), and wet/dry types (w).

-The Earth’s temperate zones are located in the latitudes 40-60, in between the Arctic Circle and the Tropic of Cancer in the Northern Hemisphere, and the Antarctic Circle and the Tropic of Capricorn in the Southern Hemisphere.
+The Earth’s temperate zones are located at latitudes 40–60, between the Arctic Circle and the Tropic of Cancer in the Northern Hemisphere, and the Antarctic Circle and the Tropic of Capricorn in the Southern Hemisphere.
 Solar radiation reaches the temperate zones at much smaller angles, resulting in average temperatures cooler than the subtropics.
-Throughout the year, the length of one day changes along with the seasons.
+Throughout the year, the length of one day changes with the seasons.
 Temperate regions are characterised by climate with less frequent extremes, an even distribution of precipitation in a year, and longer vegetation periods.

 How Climate Affects Vegetation